ietf-wg-gnap/gnap-resource-servers/draft-ietf-gnap-resource-servers.md

 model.

-The AS MAY issue access tokens to the RS for protecting the RS-facing API endpoints.
+The AS MAY issue access tokens to the RS for protecting the RS-facing API endpoints, called a resource server management token.
 If such tokens are issued, the RS MUST present them to the RS-facing API endpoints along with the RS authentication.

 ~~~ http-message